cormacjlong/cloudresumechallenge-backend/README.md

 ## Overview

 The backend is responsible for tracking the number of visitors to the site.
-It's built using Azure Functions, Key Vault, APIM, Cosmos and Terraform for infrastructure as code.
+It's built using Azure Functions, Key Vault, APIM, Cosmos and Terraform.

 ## Prerequisites